 1. Use a laptop cooling pad

-Although you can’t add a cooling fan inside the laptop, you can buy a laptop cooling pad or an exhaust radiator to enhance heat dissipation performance.
+Although you can’t add a cooling fan inside the laptop, you can buy a laptop cooling pad or an exhaust radiator to improve heat dissipation.

-For users who use notebooks, it is especially easy to get hot when playing games in summer, and sometimes, it is impossible to solve the problem of high ambient temperatures by simply cleaning the dust.
+For laptop users, it is especially easy to get hot when playing games in summer, and sometimes, it is impossible to solve the problem of high ambient temperatures by simply cleaning the dust.

-In this case, it is recommended to use a cooling pad or an exhaust radiator to enhance the heat dissipation performance.
+In this case, it is recommended to use a cooling pad or an exhaust radiator to improve heat dissipation.

 I have used both radiators.
-My suggestion is that the exhaust radiator has better cooling performance.
+My suggestion is that the exhaust radiator offers better cooling performance.

 2. Clean Vents